teaminkling/ngn-squid/README.md

 # Libraries may be empty to act as placeholders.
 ```

-You can split stuff up into many files by including a manifest JSON file:

 ## Transpiler

 Any compiler for Squid should export to a single Squid JSON file.
 The default one is written in TypeScript